geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 toc_label: In this example
 ---

 Light detection and ranging (LiDAR) observations are point clouds representing the returns of laser pulses reflected from objects, e.g. a tree canopy.
 Processing LiDAR (or optical point cloud) data generally  requires more computational resources than 2D optical observations.
-The spotlit provides both technical handling of LiDAR data as well as some helpful hints how to optimize the technical and conceptual workflow of prgramming, data handling and information gathering.
+The spotlit provides both technical handling of LiDAR data as well as some helpful hints how to optimize the technical and conceptual workflow of programming, data handling and information gathering.

 <!--more-->